riwogerald/APICalc/README.md

 - **Python 3.6+**
 - **✅ ZERO external dependencies** for core mathematical operations
 - **Pure implementation** of all trigonometric, logarithmic, and exponential functions
+- **Pure complex number implementation** with all mathematical functions
 - Optional modules only for high-precision fallbacks: `decimal` (very large numbers only)

 ### Web Interface (Frontend)